 The Great Synagogue of Budapest (also known as the Central Synagogue) in Dohány Street is a good starting point to learn about Jewish Budapest.

-You can also take one of the three Jewish Heritage tours to visit the Dohany Street synagogue and related sights, incluidng the Jewish Museum.
+You can also take one of the Jewish Heritage tours to visit the Dohany Street synagogue and related sights, incluidng the Jewish Museum.

 The Jewish Quarter (district VII.) hides many treasures, so devote enough time to explore it.

 Location & Getting There

 Address: Dohány utca 2-8. in district VII., at an angle to Károly körút, between Deák tér and Astoria